Admitting now

 Heroin and smack addiction — specialist treatment for one of India’s most severe dependencies.

 Heroin dependency is not cocaine.
 It is not cannabis.
-Opioid withdrawal is one of the most physically demanding syndromes in addiction medicine — and one of the most medically manageable when treated properly.
-SimranShri delivers buprenorphine-based, psychiatrist-led opioid detox followed by full residential rehabilitation.
+Opioid withdrawal is one of the most physically demanding syndromes in addiction counselling and rehabilitation — and one of the most clinically manageable when treated properly.
+SimranShri delivers opioid withdrawal monitoring and supervised recovery support followed by full residential rehabilitation.

 An Indian man in contemplation — the point at which heroin and smack treatment becomes possible